baliyan9887/baliyan9887/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning AI, ML and Blockchain
+- 🌱 I’m currently learning React advance, it's framwork compatiablity, and AWS core policies
-- 💬 Ask me about anything related to Javascript/Typescript/Python or Angular/React/Express/Flask
+- 💬 Ask me about anything related to Javascript/Typescript or React/Gatsby/AWS
-- 📫 How to reach me: [@gautamkrishnar](https://twitter.com/gautamkrishnar)
+- 📫 How to reach me: [@baliyangk](https://instagram.com/baliyangk)
 - ⚡ Fun fact: I :heart: :dog:s

 <!--